MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 The `window.ethereum` object is being injected into the page, allowing us to interact with MetaMask and Ethereum.

 We can directly access and call the `window.ethereum` object in our developer tools console.
-Let’s say that we wanted to get the current chainId…
+Let’s say that we wanted to get the current chainId.

 ![](./images/02-console-eth-chainid.png "Running MetaMask RPC calls as JavaScript in the DevTools Console")